-Utilitarianism directly focuses on consequences of actions while considering risks and benefits of taking particular actions.
-The basic premise of utilitarianism is that actions should provide the most benefit for the most people; however, utilitarianism does not consider the overall distribution of burdens and benefits to others.
-Some unethical research conducted in the past drew on utilitarian principles to suggest that the unethical research served the greater good of society by advancing scientific knowledge for generations to come.
+Utilitarianism directly focuses on the consequences of actions while considering the risks and benefits of taking appropriate steps.
+The basic premise of utilitarianism is that efforts should provide the most benefit for the most people; however, utilitarianism does not consider the overall distribution of burdens and benefits to others.
+Some unethical research conducted in the past drew on utilitarian principles to suggest that unethical research served the greater good of society by advancing scientific knowledge for generations to come.
 According to Kantian deontology, these beliefs of the “greatest good” do not place value on individual dignity and worth, which results in a violation of Kant’s categorical imperative.

 How can healthcare providers apply the deontological ethical therapy to practice situations, and is deontology the best fit in a complex healthcare environment?
 There are many applications of deontology for research purposes.
 For example, consider a research study involving children who have not met the legal age of consent.
 A typical ethical research practice involves obtaining parent or guardian consent and the child’s assent if the child is cognitively able to understand details about the research study.
 An ethical dilemma arises when a parent or guardian grants consent for the child’s participation while the child denies assent.
 Should the researcher include the child in the study without his or her assent?
 If Kant’s deontological ethical theory were applied to this situation, the answer would be no. Including a non-assenting child in research to advance the “greater good” of science may fit in a utilitarian ethical framework, but it does not mirror Kant’s categorical imperative to never use an individual solely as a means to an end.
 Based on Kant’s deontological perspective, the only time children below the age of consent should ethically participate in research studies is when they give explicit assent and the parent or guardian gives consent.
 The same principles hold true for other vulnerable groups who may not be able to provide personal consent.